hannahdesmond/mastery-curriculum/chapter10/README.md

 accumulator.to_f / scores.length
 ```

-- _Telling the computer how to get to the answer_ might look like: "create an accumulator.
+- _Telling an object how to get to the answer_ might look like: "create an accumulator.
 Add the scores to it.
 Then divide them."
 This is called **imperative** programming – literally, 'ordering the computer to do things'.

 In [Chapter 9](../chapter9/README.md), we started seeing how we could take these imperative procedures and hide them behind _method names_.
-This means that our code looks more like the high-level idea of _telling the computer what we want_, by interacting with abstractions:
+This means that our code looks more like _telling an object what we want_, by interacting with abstractions:

 ```ruby
 # average some scores, please
 average(scores)
 ```

-- _Telling the computer what we want_ might look like "average these scores."
+- _Telling an object what we want_ might look like "average these scores."
 This is called **declarative** programming – literally, 'saying what we would like to happen'.

 When we're writing complex procedures, we're often working in a very _imperative_ world.
 We're handling things like _control flow_ with _conditionals_ and _loops_, working with simple objects like _arrays_, _strings_, _hashes_, and _integers_.
-It's a tough world, and it's quite unfriendly to non-programmers.
+It's a tough world, and it's quite unfriendly to non-programmers (and unfriendly to programmers who didn't write the procedure themselves).

 Therefore, as programmers, we try to abstract our work to a declarative style wherever possible.
-This is why I introduced you first to the program world: because it's a declarative world, where you can ask `1` if it's an integer:
+This is why, back in [Chapter 1](../chapter1/README.md), we were first introduced to the 'program world': because it's a declarative world, where you can ask `1` if it's an integer:

 ```eval-ruby
 1.integer?
 ```

 And it'll just _tell you the answer_.
+Sure, there's probably some imperative procedure going on under the hood.
+In fact, there _definitely is_.
+But we don't have to know about it.
+That frees us up to think about more high-level program concerns, like how to meet a particular requirement.

 These are the kinds of worlds we strive to create as programmers.
 One very popular route to doing so is to use **Object-Oriented Programming**.
 We've met a bunch of this already, but here's a quick refresher: